-The CREATE Aquaponics Training Cohorts is a partnership between Clark Atlanta University and Truly Living Well Center for Natural Urban Agriculture.
-CREATE is funded through the U.S. Economic Development Administration, which has provided for an aquaponics installation at Truly Living Well’s farm as well as free training for people in southwest Atlanta interested in developing aquaponics related small business opportunities.
+TLW’s Aquaponics Facility was established through partnership between Clark Atlanta University and TLW.
+The project, CREATE, was funded through the U.S. Economic Development Administration to install a uniquely designed system and provide free training for people in southwest Atlanta interested in developing aquaponics related small business opportunities.

 Class Days & Times: